 - Is the dialogue working?
 Make sure there is subtext in there.
 Every line of dialogue should serve multiple functions.
 Behind the words is motivation and emotion, and their dialogue is often informed by what they want.
 Words and actions need to move the story forward and reveal things to us.
 If your character is one note, on the nose, and expositional, go over it, take out unnecessary information and keep it flowing.

 - Is there movement?
 Is there emotional movement?
 For example, I walk in to a meeting, I'm positive I'm going to get the promotion which will give me enough of a bonus to pay off the debt to the gangsters who have threatened me.
 I'm sure it's in the bag because I have dirt on my competitor.
 However, it backfires because unknown to me, the boss is sleeping with my competitor.
 Not only have I lost the promotion, but my boss is appalled I would use such underhanded tactics, so I'm fired.
 Suddenly things look negative, and I'm in big trouble and need a new plan.

 - Is there too much exposition?
 We all have those scenes where we need to explain a lot of our world and get crucial yet mechanical information over.
 My advice is to put it in an action.
 Two people conversing to give us information is boring.
 Put an extra layer in there.
 For example, in a drama of mine, I have to explain an entire society, so I do it in the form of a presentation where there is an opposer in the room.
 It adds tension and gets the info over without making it clunky.
 Also, if a character needs to know something you can put time pressure on them.
 They need information, and it is dense, but they need it now because someone is chasing them.
-Think of exciting ways to present exposition in a way that moves the story forward.
+Think of exciting ways to present exposition while moving the story forward.